awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 1. On the **Review** page, choose **Create Auto Scaling group**\.

-## Creating an Auto Scaling group \(AWS CLI\)<a name="create-asg-multiple-purchase-options-aws-cli"></a>
+## Creating an Auto Scaling group with Spot and On\-Demand Instances \(AWS CLI\)<a name="create-asg-multiple-purchase-options-aws-cli"></a>

-The following examples show how to create an Auto Scaling group with multiple purchase options using the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html) command\.
+The following examples show how to create an Auto Scaling group with multiple purchase options using the AWS CLI\.

+**Note**
+These examples show how to use a configuration file formatted in JSON or YAML\.
+If you use AWS CLI version 1, you must specify a JSON\-formatted configuration file\.
+If you use AWS CLI version 2, you can specify a configuration file formatted in either YAML or JSON\.

-**Example: Launch Spot Instances using the `capacity-optimized` allocation strategy**
+### Example 1: Launch Spot Instances using the `capacity-optimized` allocation strategy<a name="capacity-optimized-aws-cli"></a>

 The following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html) command creates an Auto Scaling group that specifies the following:
 + The percentage of the group to launch as On\-Demand Instances \(`0`\) and a base number of On\-Demand Instances to start with \(`1`\)
-+ The instance types to launch in priority order \(`c3.large`, `c4.large`, `c5.large`\)
++ The instance types to launch in priority order \(`c5.large`, `c5a.large`, `m5.large`, `m5a.large`, `c4.large`, `m4.large`, `c3.large`, `m3.large`\)
 + The subnets in which to launch the instances \(`subnet-5ea0c127`, `subnet-6194ea3b`, `subnet-c934b782`\), each corresponding to a different Availability Zone
 + The launch template \(`my-launch-template`\) and the launch template version \(`$Default`\)

-When Amazon EC2 Auto Scaling attempts to fulfill your On\-Demand capacity, it launches the `c3.large` instance type first\.
+When Amazon EC2 Auto Scaling attempts to fulfill your On\-Demand capacity, it launches the `c5.large` instance type first\.
 The Spot Instances come from the optimal Spot pool in each Availability Zone based on Spot Instance capacity\.

+#### JSON<a name="capacity-optimized-aws-cli-json"></a>

 ```
 aws autoscaling create-auto-scaling-group --cli-input-json file://~/config.json